What Is General Liability Insurance in Kentucky?

 Bind general liability coverage and request a Certificate of Insurance (COI)

-With your coverage in place, request your COI without delay and go through every field carefully, including the certificate holder name, policy limits, job location and any required endorsements.
+Once your coverage is in place, request your COI and review every field carefully: the certificate holder name, policy limits, job location and any required endorsements.

-Make sure that additional insured status and all endorsements are reflected directly on the policy itself rather than only noted on the certificate, as Kentucky licensing authorities, municipal permit offices and commercial clients will rely on the underlying policy for confirmation of your coverage.
+Additional insured status and all endorsements must appear on the policy itself, not only on the certificate.
+Kentucky licensing authorities, municipal permit offices and commercial clients will check the underlying policy, not the COI, to confirm your coverage.

 General Liability Insurance in Kentucky: Next Steps